dev-kitt/automation/automation-manifesto.md

 ## <span style="color:#555555"><u> **OVERVIEW** </u></span>
 TestComplete (SmartBear Software) is an open test platform for easily creating, maintaining, and executing automated tests for desktop, Web, mobile, and client-server software applications.
 TestComplete is especially useful for teams using continuous integration and development--integrating seamlessly with popular 3rd party applications, source control, test management and CI tools.

-Made, LLC is leveraging this solution for Partner Portal, FGPP, and Payments API automated regression testing, which is run via Azure Pipelines on both Self-Hosted and Microsoft-Hosted Agents.
-The Made, LLC test strategy will follow the guidelines set fourth and defined by [Microsoft’s Test Management Workflow](https://docs.microsoft.com/en-us/azure/devops/test/create-a-test-plan?view=azure-devops).
+Kitt, LLC is leveraging this solution for Partner Portal, FGPP, and Payments API automated regression testing, which is run via Azure Pipelines on both Self-Hosted and Microsoft-Hosted Agents.
+The Kitt, LLC test strategy will follow the guidelines set fourth and defined by [Microsoft’s Test Management Workflow](https://docs.microsoft.com/en-us/azure/devops/test/create-a-test-plan?view=azure-devops).

 <span style="color:#A6A6A6"> **PIPELINES** </span>
 1. <u>Regression</u> - runs the [Portal Regression Automation] Test Suite from the specified Azure Test Plan.